Lichfield: Middle Ages

 The early history of Lichfield is obscure.
 The first authentic record of Lichfield occurs in Bede's history, where it is called Licidfelth and mentioned as the place where St Chad fixed the episcopal see of the Mercians in 669.
-The first Christian king of Mercia, Wulfhere, donated land at Lichfield for St Chad to build a monastery.
+The first Christian king of Mercia, Wulfhere, donated land at Lichfield for Chad to build a monastery.
 It was because of this that the ecclesiastical centre of Mercia became settled as the Diocese of Lichfield, which was approximately 7 mi northwest of the seat of the Mercian kings at Tamworth.

 In July 2009, the Staffordshire Hoard, the largest collection of Anglo-Saxon gold ever found, was discovered in a field in the parish of Hammerwich, 4 mi south-west of Lichfield; it was probably deposited in the 7th century.

 The first cathedral was built on the present site in 700 when Bishop Hædde built a new church to house the bones of St Chad, which had become the centre of a sacred shrine to many pilgrims when he died in 672.
 The burial in the cathedral of the kings of Mercia, Wulfhere in 674 and Ceolred in 716, further increased the city's prestige.
 In 786 King Offa made the city an archbishopric with authority over all the bishops from the Humber to the River Thames; his appointee was Archbishop Hygeberht.
 This may have been motivated by Offa's desire to have an archbishop consecrate his son Ecgfrith as king, since it is possible Jænberht refused to perform the ceremony, which took place in 787.
 After King Offa's death in 796, Lichfield's power waned; in 803 the primacy was restored to Canterbury by Pope Leo III after only 16 years.

 The Historia Brittonum lists the city as one of the 28 cities of Britain around AD 833.

 During the 9th century, Mercia was devastated by Danish Vikings.
 Lichfield itself was unwalled and the cathedral was despoiled, so Bishop Peter moved the see to the fortified and wealthier Chester in 1075.
 At the time of the Domesday Book survey (1086), Lichfield was held by the bishop of Chester; Lichfield was listed as a small village.
 The lord of the manor was the Bishop of Chester until the reign of Edward VI.